arkency/posts/posts/2023-01-20-offloading-write-side-with-a-read-model.md

 When I realized that my command made nothing but the read, I started looking for a solution in the read model.
 An efficient read model is eventually consistent.
 It is not a problem in our case.
-In fact, placing an order just after checking availability directly on the aggregate neither guarantees success.
+In fact, placing an order just after checking availability directly on the aggregate root neither guarantees success.
 Just 1 ms after checking, it could change.
 That's just because that command did not affect the aggregate's state.

-So, I prepared `ProductsAvailability` read model, which was driven by `Inventory::AvailabilityChanged` events.
+So, I prepared `ProductsAvailability` read model, which subscribes to `Inventory::AvailabilityChanged` events.
 I use it as a kind of validation if invoking `Ordering::AddItemToBasket` command makes any sense.

 <img src="<%= src_original("offload-writes-with-a-read-model/exploring_inventory.png") %>" width="100%">